CWade3051/vscode-ext-copy/README.md

 4. Comparing with extensions in the destination editor
 5. Downloading missing extensions as VSIX files
 6. Optionally installing them to the destination editor

+For an exact, expanded execution sequence (including decision points and special cases) consult `outline.md`.

 ### Directory Structure